NDRWriter/100-days-of-code/r1-log.md

 - Outlined CSS sheets for features, pillars, index, about, and legal
 - Entered assets into XD
 - Determined general content layout for each section

+##R1D8
+April 25, 2022 (Monday)
+Today I had additional work that had to be completed, so I am going to push my day 8 to tomorrow.

+R1D8 Continued
+April 26, 2022 (Tuesday)

+It was another busy day today, but I did get my one hour of coding time in.
+Aside from the code, I have spent a lot of time looking into design features I like, how they can impact loading speed/SEO/performance...
+The goal is to find the features that I am most interested in and build the entire website, branding, everything--from scratch.
+Initially I planned to roll it out long before now, but finding time was more difficult than predicted.

+As I pull back from non-tech work, I have more time to work towards picking up new coding and design skills.
+I am also back in school in September, so I'm taking the summer to brush up on my CSS and JS before I begin Python and mySQL.
+With the additional time, I am scheduling 2 hours to my education after the kids crash out in the evenings.
+Sometimes it's just homework or learning a new concept, but I'm currently working on a balanced schedule that will help force me to attempt a work-life balance.

+The site code I completed in my hour was a div for featured articles, adapting some of the layouts for longer articles or pieces with a lot of text, and updating navigation on every page.
+I changed some of the code in my scripts, and started changing soem of the class and id tags to a more reusable way.
+Again, nothing too exciting, but I am documenting as I go in order to publish everything on the blog when completed.